A few months ago, I finished the Advanced Cybersecurity Program at Stanford University online, and I thought I would share my thoughts on it.

 Exploiting and Protecting Web Applications: Although the assignments were very outdated, the practical aspect of writing exploits and then fixing them was great.
 Probably my favorite course in the program.

-Cybersecurity and Executive Strategy: As I mentioned before, I only needed to complete 5 elective courses to earn the certificate and this was the one originally didn’t plan to do.
+Cybersecurity and Executive Strategy: As I mentioned before, I only needed to complete 5 elective courses to earn the certificate, and this was the one I originally didn’t plan to do.
 I didn’t expect to like this course, but I ended up learning a lot about cybersecurity from an executive perspective.

 One of the highlights of the course was the guest interviews with industry leaders.
 They were a nice addition, but not necessarily a significant selling point.